Cello Online: Cello Class

 Fig. 1.17 Crome Minuet, key of C

-TECHNIQUE TIPS: Use Crome’s illustration of the fingerboard and the photos provided in the cello sheet music of a cellist’s hand to determine where to place your fingers for each finger pattern.
-The five finger patterns used in the featured Minuets are the standard finger patterns you’ll need to play most music in any key.
+TECHNIQUE TIPS: Use Crome’s illustration of the cello fingerboard and the photo provided in the cello sheet music of a cellist’s hand to determine where to place your fingers for each finger pattern.
+The four finger patterns used in the featured Minuets are the standard finger patterns you’ll need to play cello music in any key.